google/Safelight/README.md

 - UI that displays a filter's Stmt, Assembly, and Stdout.
 - UI that displays input parameters and result outputs.
 - A display of a run's processing time.
-- Options for number of runtime threads.
+- Control over number of runtime threads.

 >This is not an official Google product.